Unlocking Innovation at Your Company with Design Thinking

-By now, many companies have heard of Design Thinking and how it can help spark innovation.
-Innovation is simply the effort of creative ideation and the fostering of new ideas.
-Design Thinking fosters innovation by encouraging organizations to focus on the people they're creating for, which leads to better products, services, and internal processes.
+Design Thinking fosters innovation by encouraging organizations to focus on the people they’re creating for, which leads to better products, services, and internal processes.
 For many, the concept of Design Thinking makes sense in the context of designing great user experiences or prototyping and testing new products and features.
 However, many companies, like Ford and Nike have expanded the use of Design Thinking to solve a wide range of challenges that go well beyond the classic definition.

 If your organization struggles with developing unique innovative solutions to rapid societal changes, issues related to corporate culture, or problems affecting diverse groups of people and you have tried traditional problem-solving methods with little success then give Design Thinking a try.